 Sisters, Georgina and Jane, married brothers Francis and James Lee.
 Jane and James moved to Lapford and farmed Middle and Lower Eastington.
 In later life mother Johanna moved there too.

-Georgina moved away from the area, but in 1879, she crossed the Lapford Yeo, where her father had died, to stay with her ill sister, Jane.
+Georgina moved away from the area, but in 1879, she crossed the Lapford Yeo, where her father had met his tragic end, to stay with her ill sister, Jane.
 Jane, soon died, aged 48, and Georgina stayed on to comfort her mother, but then fell ill herself.
 She died the following month, aged 52.
-Like her father, Georgina had travelled to Lapford never suspecting there would be no return journey.
+Like her father, Georgina had travelled into Lapford never suspecting there would be no return journey out.
 Johanna died in the village three years later.